SaveurMagazine/pastafont/README.md

 Life is better with a pasta font.

-To use 'Aldentica', download the ttf-file from above.
+To use 'Aldentica', download the ttf- or otf-file from above.

+Illustrated by Alex Trestere
+Designed by Alex testere & Pauliina Siniauer